asreview/asreview/docs/source/lab/exploration.rst

-This tutorial shows how the active learning software and the performance of :ref:`different algorithms <feature-extraction-table>` can be explored on already labelled data.
+This tutorial shows how the active learning software and the performance of :ref:`different algorithms <feature-extraction-table>` can be explored on already labeled data.
 In this mode relevant articles are displayed in green and a so-called recall curce can be obtained.

 This tutorial assumes you have already installed Python and ASReview.
 If this